blocky/attestation-service-examples/hello_world_on_chain/README.md

     }
 ```

-to parse the transitive attestation passed in as `taData`.
+to verify a transitive attestation passed in as `taData`.
 The bulk of the work
 takes place in [`TAParser.sol`](contracts/TAParser.sol) `parseTA` function:

 ```solidity